grrrwaaa/gct753/src/pages/software.md

 - [Clone from](https://github.com/grrrwaaa/gct753) **Github**
 - [Fork from](https://github.com/grrrwaaa/gct753/fork_select) **Github**

+## Reference

+Most of the available functions and modules (both from Lua and AV) are [documented in the reference pages](docs/reference.html).

 ## Tutorial

 See [Lua 5.1 quick tutorial](lua.html) for a quick introduction to the Lua language itself.